Southampton-RSG-Training/dirac-software-engineering-old/_episodes/02-functions-and-classes.md

 >
 > > ## Solution
 > > The correct solution is `Patient_B`.
 > >
+> > - Class A doesn't provide the `self` argument to the new method - this will cause an error when we try to call the function.
+> > - Class C forgets to use `self.` to access the two data attributes on the instance of the class.
+> > - Class D does both of the above - it looks like it expects to receive the two data attributes when the function is called, but this avoids the point of putting the method within the class.
+> >
 > > ~~~ python
 > > class Patient_B: